Keyboard shortcuts

 When a game is Public, it is visible to all users.
 If it is Private it is only visible to its players.

-Note: Once a game is Started the setting can no longer be changed.
+Once a game is Active the setting can no longer be changed.

 Invites